 Our in-depth adult neurodiversity assessments are designed to explore your sensory, cognitive, and socio-emotional profile in detail, and to determine whether your experiences align with autism, ADHD and/or related diagnoses.
-We will also assess for common co-occurring conditions such as mood disorders, anxiety, OCD or trauma that may contribute to the clinical presentation.
+In our assessment process, we take care to account for high-masking, multiply-neurodivergent, complex and other less common presentations.

 Together, we will conduct an in-depth exploration of different areas of your life and history, taking care to identify both strengths and areas of challenge.
-The assessment evaluates whether diagnostic criteria are met, while exploring the impacts of being undiagnosed and how this may have shaped your life experiences.
-We will also explore other elements such as exercutive functioning and personality factors that might contribute to your specific areas of strength and challenges.
+We will consider the impacts of being undiagnosed and how this may have shaped your life experiences.

 Our goal is to help you gain an understanding of your profile, empowering you with insights and recommendations tailored to your needs.